-As of September 30, 2023 (unaudited) and December 31, 2022 Expressed in thousands of Chilean pesos (ThCh\$) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+As of December 31, 2023 and 2022 Expressed in thousands of Chilean pesos (ThCh\$)

+(Translation of financial statements originally issued in Spanish-See Note 2.1)

 2.8 Impairment of non-financial assets

 Assets with an indefinite useful life, such as easements, are not amortized and are tested annually for impairment.
 Amortized assets are tested for impairment whenever events or changes in circumstances indicate the carrying amount of an asset may not be recoverable.